 As observed in Figure 22, the highest risk posed to people and properties within the Mid Cynon 1 SFRA is broadly associated with the network of named and unnamed ordinary watercourses which drain from the steep-hillsides to the east and west of the SFRA.
-Whilst these channels have generally remained in a 'natural' condition, the watercourses have been modified on the hillsides in relation to the industrial legacy such as coal spoil tips and in later decades for forestry activities.
-These watercourses have also been heavily modified beneath urban development on the valley floor.
+Whilst these channels have generally remained in a 'natural' condition, the watercourses have been heavily modified beneath urban development on the valley floor.
 As a result, the primary source of flood risk in the Mid Cynon 1 SFRA is sources from culvert inlets and bank breaches associated to the network of ordinary watercourses.